C&ENVENG 4110 - Soil and Groundwater Remediation

 Lecture 25: Health, Safety and the Public

-Specific Course RequirementsStudents may be offered one or more site visits.
+Specific Course RequirementsStudents may be offered one or more site visits (depending on circumstances).

-Small Group Discovery ExperienceSmall groups of 4 to 6 will be set a design study, which represents 30% of the assessment for the course.
-Usually this will be a site assessment for a real site in the Adelaide area.
+Small Group Discovery ExperienceSmall groups of 4-6 students will be set a design study, which represents 30% of the assessment for the course.
+This design study includes tackling a realistic problem from the discipline of soil and groundwater remediation.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: